 The defender scored an own goal in the Reds' 3-2 win at Fulham and was at fault for the goal conceded in a 1-1 draw at West Brom, leaving his teammate to stand up for him.

-Toure was at fault for West Brom's equaliser in the 1-1 draw at The Hawthorns earlier this month, and the centre-half scored a comical own goal to leave his side trailing after eight minutes at rock-bottom Fulham on Wednesday.
+Toure was at fault for West Brom's equalizer in the 1-1 draw at The Hawthorns earlier this month, and the center half scored a comical own goal to leave his side trailing after eight minutes at rock-bottom Fulham on Wednesday.

-Liverpool recovered from that early setback but Toure's displays have attracted criticism as Brendan Rodgers' side try to keep pace in the Premier League title race.
+Liverpool recovered from that early setback but Toure's displays have attracted criticism as Brendan Rodgers' side tries to keep pace in the Premier League title race.

 Frenchman Cissokho, however, has no doubt as to Toure's ability and he hailed the 32-year-old's impact on his own development, particularly as the former Manchester City man can speak French.

 "Kolo has been a big influence on me," the left back said in quotes reported by The Independent.
 "He has marked my card on many occasions.
 For example, he told me what to expect when we went to play Stoke at the Britannia.
 He explained to me it would be windy, the ball would be in the air all the time and I'd be up against big, strong lads.

 "There are a lot of youngsters in the squad and people like Kolo and Steven Gerrard are very important, especially in the middle of a match.
 They are a voice out on the park, telling us to slow things down or play a longer game.